Funny-mad-Peeea/ScaiIlp/readme.md

    and setting the User Macro WITH_SCIP to 'true' and SCIP_DIR to the correct path (if your paths follow our examples).
    If your paths do not follow our examples, you may want to manually edit the include and linker directories or the properties.props outside of VS.

+6. [OPTIONAL] If you want to support Gurobi, specify the location of Gurobi by opening the properties.props file and setting the User Macro WITH_GUROBI to 'true' and GUROBI_DIR to the root directory of your Gurobi Installation.
+   Note that current versions of Gurobi only support 64-bit compilation, and that you require a valid Gurobi license to run ScaiILP with Gurobi.

-6. Specify the location of Boost by opening the properties.props file and setting the User Macros BOOST_VERSION and BOOST_DIR (if your paths follow our examples) or by setting the BOOST_INCLUDE_PATH and BOOST_LIB_PATH manually to the correct paths on your system outside of VS.
+7. Specify the location of Boost by opening the properties.props file and setting the User Macros BOOST_VERSION and BOOST_DIR (if your paths follow our examples) or by setting the BOOST_INCLUDE_PATH and BOOST_LIB_PATH manually to the correct paths on your system outside of VS.

-7. Build ScaiIlpDll, ScaiIlpExe, and UnitTest.
+8. Build ScaiIlpDll, ScaiIlpExe, and UnitTest.

 3 Code Structure